RENCI/tx-parallex/README.md

 Each task is given a dict called `data`.

 ### `map`
 The `map` task read a list `coll` from `data` an apply a list of subtasks to the members of the list.
-The members will be assigned to `var` in the data passed to those tasks
+The members will be assigned to `var` in `data` passed to those tasks

 ```
 type: map